olson-sean-k/mitsein/README.md

 **not** allocated on the heap.
 This can potentially cause surprising or poor performance when the item type is large, as the head item is stack allocated.

+**Mitsein is a `no_std` library, and `alloc` is optional**.
+Non-empty slices and iterators (and their relationship with arrays) can be used in embedded contexts, or any other environment where `std` or allocation are not available.

 ## Cargo Features

 Mitsein provides some optional features and integrations via the following Cargo